-- Dwellings and other buildings straight-line allocation over the useful life of the property as estimated by the valuer. - Vehicles, plant, furniture and equipment -depreciated over 3 to 25 years as appropriate. - Infrastructure straight-line allocation over 30 years. - Surplus Assets straight-line allocation over the useful life of the property as estimated by the valuer. - PFI straight-line allocation over the useful life of the property as estimated by the valuer.
+- Dwellings and other buildings straight-line allocation over the useful life of the property as estimated by the valuer. - Vehicles, plant, furniture and equipment -depreciated over 3 to 25 years as appropriate. - Infrastructure straight-line over 30 to 42 years as appropriate. - Surplus Assets straight-line allocation over the useful life of the property as estimated by the valuer. - PFI straight-line allocation over the useful life of the property as estimated by the valuer.